 Dollywood Parks & Resort: Spanning 150 acres with more than 40 rides Dollywood is an attraction popular with people from all over the world!
 Splash Country is a great spot to cool down and chill out during the summer months.
 The relatively new Dream More Resort is quickly becoming another favorite destination.
 Click here to learn more about schedules, ticket pricing and planning your Dolly experience.

 Hard Knox Roller Girls: East Tennessee’s first all-female flat track roller derby league!
 All games are played at the World’s Fair Exhibition Hall.
-Adult tickets are $10.00 and children (6-12) are $5.00.
-Check website for the schedule.
+Check the Facebook page and website for more details.

 Knox County Public Library: Nearly 40 story times are held weekly for children ages infant to five years.
 Times vary starting around 10:00am Monday – Friday.
 Check the website for the library closest to you and for specific date and age groups.

 Briarwood Safari Park: Take a scenic four-mile drive and experience animals from six different continents in Morristown.
 The park includes other attractions as well.
-Open daily 10:00am-5:00pm weather permitting.
-Ticket prices begin at $12.00.
+Open daily 9:00am-4:00pm weather permitting.
+Ticket prices begin at $16.00.
 For more information, click here.

 Trains, Tea Parties & More